CaelFormanek/MySQLSchoolApp/README.txt

 main.py, README.txt, StudentDB.db, students.csv

-2) A description of any known compile or runtime errors, code limitations, or deviations from the assignment specification (if applicable)
+2) Any known compile/ runtime errors, or code limitations

 There are no known compile or runtime errors, code limitations, or deviations from the assignment specification

-3) A list of all references used to complete the assignment, including peers (if applicable)
+3) References

 https://stackoverflow.com/questions/4098008/create-table-in-sqlite-only-if-it-doesnt-exist-already
 https://stackoverflow.com/questions/17617610/set-default-value-of-an-integer-column-in-sqlite